-This is a sample response file that is used in uninstalling InfoSphere MDM Collaboration Server.
+Use this sample response file to extract InfoSphere MDM Collaboration Server files for manual installation.

 Creating a response file while you are running a graphical installation

 Use this procedure to capture responses and create a response file when you are running IBM Installation Manager in graphical mode.